charlesdong1991/py-roughviz/README.md

 You could check out original JS libarary here: [RoughViz](https://github.com/jwilber/roughViz)

 ## Implemented Charts

+Currently, there are seven types of charts available on JS RoughViz project, and I implemented all of them:

 - Bar
 - Barh
 - Pie
 - Line
 - Scatter
 - Donut
+- StackedBar

 ## Before Use it